-is a small boatbuilding and restoration shop in mystic, connecticut. our company was started in 1981 and the commercial boatbuilding experience of our partners dates back to 1974. we practice traditional plank-on-frame wood construction, specializing in extensive restorations of sailboats.
+MP&G (formerly known as Mcclave, Philbrick, and Giblin) is a small boatbuilding and restoration shop in Mystic, Connecticut.
+Our company was started in 1981 and the commercial boatbuilding experience of our partners dates back to 1974.
+We practice traditional plank-on-frame wood construction, specializing in extensive restorations of sailboats.